-Appropriate documentation of expenses as required by the current County policies and practices will be required for all reimbursement.
-Supervisors who request reimbursement for attending any NACo or WCA activities must work with the County Clerk's office when making travel arrangements.

-- 3. At the May meeting of the County Board, held during even years, the County Board Chairperson shall appoint, subject to confirmation by the County Board of Supervisors, up to three supervisors to serve on NACo steering committee(s), and up to three supervisors to serve on WCA steering committee(s).
-By virtue of these appointments, travel reimbursement for these individuals to attend appropriately called meetings of these groups is approved.
-Funding for these activities will come from the Executive Committee's budget. - 4.
-NACo Summer conference and NACo Legislative conference attendance provides an opportunity for up to three Supervisors to be eligible to receive reimbursement for attendance at each of these activities.
-The attendees shall be selected pursuant to subsection 3 above.
-Attendance shall be subject to budgetary allocations.
-Reimbursement for these expenses will be made out of the Executive Committee allocation. - 5.
-WCA Annual Convention.
-Supervisors shall be eligible for expense reimbursements, with preference first given to the Board Chairperson, Vice-Chairperson, all standing committee chairpersons and the chairpersons of other statutory committees/boards.
-If a committee chairperson is unable or unwilling to attend, the committee chairperson may recommend an alternate designee to the Executive Committee.
+- insurance information to the County Clerk for verification no later than two-weeks from the close of each quarter (i.e., by April 15, July 15, October 15, and January 15).
+After reviewing the personal vehicle insurance information provided in accordance with the applicable Marathon County Employee expense reimbursement policies, the County Clerk shall forward the reimbursement request to the County Board Chairperson for review and approval. - 4.
+Mileage Supervisor attending any approved meeting will be reimbursed for four (4) miles of travel per meeting or the actual mileage traveled, at the prevailing county rate, whichever is greater. - (g) National Association of Counties (NACo) and Wisconsin Counties' Association (WCA) travel reimbursement: - 1.
+Supervisors who request reimbursement for attending any NACo or WCA activities must work with the County Clerk's office when making travel arrangements. - 2.
+NACo and WCA Steering Committee appointments at the May meeting of the County Board, held during even years, the County Board Chairperson shall appoint, subject to confirmation by the County Board of Supervisors, up to three supervisors to serve on NACo steering committee(s), and up to three supervisors to serve on WCA steering committee(s).
+By virtue of these appointments, travel reimbursement for these individuals to attend appropriately called meetings of these groups is deemed pre-approved.
+Funding for these activities will come from the County Board's designated travel budget. - 3.
+NACo Summer Conference and NACo Legislative conference subject to budgetary allocations, up to three (3) supervisors can be selected to attend the NACo Summer Conference and Legislative Conference.
+Attendees shall be selected in accordance with subsection 1 above.
+By virtue of these appointments, travel reimbursement for these individuals to attend appropriately called meetings of these groups is deemed pre-approved.
+Funding for these activities will come from the County Board's designated travel budget. - 4.
+WCA Annual Convention Supervisors shall be eligible for expense reimbursements, with preference first given to the Board Chairperson, Vice-Chairperson, all standing committee chairpersons and the chairpersons of other statutory committees/boards.
+If a committee chairperson is unable or unwilling to attend, the committee chairperson may recommend an alternate designee from the respective standing committee to the County Board Chairperson.
 Those planning to attend should advise the Board Chairperson, who shall confirm that budgetary allocations are sufficient to cover the expenses of those interested in attending.
-Selections of County Board Supervisors, pursuant to this section, shall be based on the supervisor's interest, and relevance of conference content to the County's interests.
-Nothing in the policy shall prohibit County Board Supervisors from attending the WCA Annual Convention at their own expense if they are not selected pursuant to this section. - 6.
-WCA Legislative Meeting.
-Up to four supervisors shall be eligible to receive reimbursement for attendance.
+Selections of County Board Supervisors, pursuant to this section, shall be based on the supervisor's interest, and relevance of conference content to the County's interests. - 5.
+WCA Annual Legislative Conference up to four supervisors shall be eligible to receive reimbursement for attendance.
 Preference shall first be given to the Board Chairperson and Vice-Chairperson.
-If the Board Chairperson and/or Vice-Chairperson are unable or unwilling to attend, alternates may be designated by the Executive Committee.
+If the Board Chairperson and/or Vice-Chairperson are unable or unwilling to attend, alternates may be designated by the County Board Chairperson.
 Attendance is subject to budgetary allocations.

-Selections of County Board Supervisors, pursuant to this section, shall be based on the supervisor's interest, conference content, and County issues on the conference agenda.
+Selections of County Board Supervisors, pursuant to this section, shall be based on the supervisor's interest, conference content, and County issues on the conference agenda. - 6.
+Other WCA events are subject to the pre-approval process outlined in subsection (d) of this Rule. - (h) Nothing in the policy shall prohibit County Board Supervisors from attending any educational opportunity, including NACo and WCA events, at their own expense if they are not pre-approved for reimbursement under this section.